 - Getting Around

 PT TROLLEY, Pierce Transit's Route 101, provides convenient service between the historic downtown Gig Harbor waterfront district and the Uptown shopping district.
-Trolleys run daily every 30 minutes; see brochure below for schedules and map.
+Trolleys run daily every 30 minutes.
 Trolleys also connect with other routes at the Kimball Drive Park & Ride.

 FARES (PER RIDE)Fares are subsidized this year by the PT Trolley Partners